-House Hacking and Insurance: What You Need to Know Before You Get Started
+House Hacking & Insurance: What You Need to Know Before You Get Started

-House hacking can be the perfect way to increase your income and get closer to financial independence, but it makes buying insurance trickier.
+A house hack can be the perfect way to increase your income and get closer to financial independence, but it makes buying homeowners insurance trickier.

 What is a house hack?